 (All names are based on Japanese documentation.)

 Battles take place in real-time on a 2D plane that characters can freely move on, much like that of a classic 2D fighting game, except button inputs are limited to whichever button is selected for skills up, down, left or right, or without a direction on the D-Pad for a total of 4 skills or spells that can be set, not counting shortcuts.
 Using skills or casting spells costs the character TP, or Technical Points, which can be replenished with items, food, sleeping, or slightly when a battle ends.
-There is a slight exception to this, as there is an item that allows Cless to perform any move without the use of TP if you perform the proper input.
-This is also how Cless uses Stan's Satsugeki Bukouken with Stan's sword, Dymlos.
+There is a slight exception to this, as there is an item that allows Cless to perform any move without the use of TP if the proper input is performed.
+This is also how Cless uses Stahn's Satsugeki Bukouken with Stahn's sword, Dymlos.

 - Motoi Sakuraba, the game's most prominent composer, makes a cameo appearance in Alvanista's guild bar as a pianist named Sakuraba, who plays a song for the party.
 The real Sakuraba is himself a keyboardist.